harbaum/SofTXT/README.md

 to run. ```run.py``` and all other files are needed to execute downloaded programs.

-in order to access the SoftXT from RoboPro Coding enter ```<your linux ip>:8000``` as the IP address into the "Controller verbinden" dialog of ROBO Pro Coding.
+In order to access the SoftXT from RoboPro Coding enter ```<your linux ip>:8000``` as the IP address into the "Controller verbinden" dialog of ROBO Pro Coding.
 Replace <your linux ip> with the IP address of the Linux PC running SofTXT.